 But take a quick look at the official 2012 platforms of the Democratic and Republican parties, and you’ll quickly some pretty extreme contrasts in philosophy on everything from taxes to abortion.
 In their national party platforms, the Democrats and Republicans have laid out a set of fundamentally different visions for America and the role its government should play in our lives.

-On the NPR show This American Life, host Ira Glass notes the widening chasm between the two parties:
+On the public radio show This American Life, host Ira Glass notes the widening chasm between the two parties:

 “Everyone knows that politics is now so divided in our country that not only do the two sides disagree on the solutions to the country’s problems, they don’t even agree on what the problems are.
 It’s two versions of the world in collision.”